August 11, 2025 (9mo ago) — last updated March 24, 2026 (1mo ago)

 RoleResponsibilityBest for

-Decision‑MakerHas final authority to approve a decision or course of action.Department heads or project stakeholders.
+Decision-MakerHas final authority to approve a decision or course of action.Department heads or stakeholders

-By defining roles upfront, you eliminate the question, “Why am I even here?”
+Defining roles upfront removes the common question, “Why am I even here?”

 Build an action-oriented agenda

-Only a minority of meetings use a formal agenda, which helps explain why many execs see meetings as failures2.
+Only a minority of meetings use a formal agenda, which helps explain why many executives see meetings as failures2.
+Share the agenda in advance and indicate required preparation so attendees arrive ready to decide.

 For more hands-on strategies, see our full guide on effective meeting management.